 This could cause problems if your copy of the Starter Project

 is not up to date with the latest SML changes,

 or use the Mod Manager’s

 That should be it.
-Your mod project should now be set up and ready to go!
-In the next sections, we’ll run through a couple common modding examples to demonstrate how to get started making a mod.
+Your starter project should now be set up and ready to go!
+In the next section, we’ll walk through creating the base Plugin for your mod, then run through a couple common modding examples to demonstrate how to get started making your own mods.

-The Starter Project also includes and ExampleMod that you can look at, which includes the examples described in this documentation, as well as a few things that don’t have pages yet.
+The Starter Project also includes and ExampleMod that you can look at, which includes examples like those described in this documentation, as well as a few things that don’t have docs pages yet.
 It also has some examples of C++ mod functionality.
 Consider looking around in there after completing some of these tutorials.